Raphahel/NPCGenerator/Readme.md

 # NPC Generator

 This generator aim to create NPC in relation with their settings to help DM create interesting encounters and make the world more belivable.
+The generator will allow to add custom cultures, cities, names and gods to adapt to any settings including homebrew ones.

+## disclaimer !

+This is still a very VERY early prototype don't expect anything to be working right now

 ## How to use ?